tanerizawa/persona/docs/archive/IMPLEMENTATION_COMPLETE.md

 ## 🚀 **READY FOR NEXT PHASE**

-The Persona AI Assistant is now a **fully functional, production-ready application** demonstrating:
+The Persona Assistant is now a **fully functional, production-ready application** demonstrating:

 - ✅ Modern mobile app development with Flutter
 - ✅ Local-first architecture implementation